-- 111 Biological Science.
+111 Biological Science (4).
 F and S, core.
 An introduction to the principles and concepts of biology, and the history and philosophy of biological thought for the general college student.
 Ecology, evolution, gene, and cell concepts are emphasized.
 Lectures and laboratories.
 Prerequisites: none, but Mathematics 100 and Physics 110 or equivalents are recommended.
+Staff.

-Staff. - 114 Plant Science.
+114 Plant Science (4).
 S, core.
-An introduction to the principles and concepts of plant science for the general college student who has an interest in agriculture.
+An introduction to the principles and concepts of plant science for the general college student.
 Topics include crop plant structure and function, the effects of environmental factors on growth development and reproduction, crop production, and plant propagation.
 Representatives of the major crop groups in world agriculture are surveyed.
 Lectures and laboratories.
 Prerequisites: none, but Mathematics 100 and Physics 110 or equivalents are recommended.
+Mr. J. Beebe.
+Not offered 1996-97.

-Mr. I. Beebe. - 115 Human Biology.
+115 Human Biology (4).
 F and S, core.
 A study of topics selected from human physiology, anatomy, development, genetics, and evolution.
 The topics are presented so the student learns the current concepts and parts of their historical development, develops an understanding of the nature of biological science, and relates the information to health and other disciplines.
 The laboratory emphasizes human anatomy, but also includes some physiology exercises.
-Lectures and one three-hour laboratory each week.
+Lectures and one two-hour laboratory each week.
 Prerequisites: none, but Mathematics 100 and Physical Science 110 or equivalents are recommended.
-Staff. - 116\Field Biology.
+Staff.

+116 Field Biology (4).
 F, core.
 The study of organisms in their natural environment.
-Emphasis is on concepts of ecology relevant to field biology, field and laboratory examination and identification of organisms, and the

-- study of major ecosystems.
+Emphasis is on concepts of ecology relevant to field biology, field and laboratory examination and identification of organisms, and the study of major ecosystems.
 Lectures and laboratory.
 Prerequisites: none, but Mathematics 100 and Physics 110 or equivalents are recommended.
+Mr. A. Bratt special emphasis on human anatomy.
+Pre-requisite: 141 or equivalent.
+Mr. P. Tigchelaar.

-Mr. C. Blankespoor. - 205 Mammalian Anatomy.
+205 Mammalian Anatomy (4).
 S. A study of the structure of mammalian organ systems, including some developmental anatomy and histology.
 The laboratory will include a dissection of a cat as a representative mammal and some study of histology.
-There will be special emphasis on human anatomy.
-Prerequisite: 141 or equivalent.
-Mr. P. Tigchelaar. - 206 Mammalian Physiology.
+There will be

+206 Mammalian Physiology (4).
 F. An introduction to the physiology of mammalian organisms.
 The function of the major systems is studied including circulation, respiration, excretion, muscle, nervous, and endocrine systems.
 The laboratory introduces basic physiological techniques.
 Prerequisites: 205 or 242, Chemistry 114, 253, or 261.
-Mr. R. Nyhof, Mr. J. Ubels. - 207 Introductory Microbiology.
+Mr. R. Nyhof, Mr. J. Ubels.

+207 Introductory Microbiology (4).
 S. A study of the structure and function of microorganisms with emphasis on the bacteria.
 Three hours of lecture and two laboratory periods per week.
 Prerequisite: 141 and Chemistry 114 or 253 or equivalent.
-Ms. B. Klooster. - 307 Microbiology of Infectious Diseases.
+Ms. B. Klooster.

+307 Microbiology of Infectious Diseases (4).
 F. A study of infectious diseases of human beings, including the biology of the microorganisms and methods of isolation and identification.
 This course consists of two three-hour lecture-laboratory periods per week.
 Only one microbiology course, either 307 or 336, can be included as part of a biology program of concentration.
 Prerequisites: One course in microbiology with lab.
 Offered infrequently; check with instructor.
-Ms. B. Klooster. - 311S Field Botany.
+Ms. B. Klooster.

+311S Field Botany (4).
 Summer only.
 Taxonomy and ecology of vascular plants as components of natural communities.
 On site examination of plants in bogs, dunes, marshes, meadows, forests, and swamps.
 Assigned readings, field trips, and laboratory.
 Offered as a summer course at Au Sable Trails Institute of Environmental Studies located near Mancelona, Michigan.
 Prerequisite: 114, 243, or an introductory botany course.
 Staff.